Tax Management India. Com

 X X X X Extracts X X X X

-..... nder the above provisions of law were totally different, hence the facts of the case and the ratio of the decision of the Andhra Pradesh High Court has had no bearing on the facts of the assessee's case.
-He further observed that in the case of Kalyanji Mavji Co., the Supreme Court have observed that the word information as found out in s.
+..... ction of the ITO under the above provisions of law were totally different, hence the facts of the case and the ratio of the decision of the Andhra Pradesh High Court has had no bearing on the facts of the assessee's case.
+He further observed that in the case of Kalyanji Mavji & Co., the Supreme Court have observed that the word information as found out in s.
 34(1)(b) of 1922 Act, was of the widest amplitude and comprehends a variety of factors, nevertheless, the power under s.
 34(1)(b) of the 1922 Act, however wide it may be, is not plenary because discretion of the ITO is controlled by the words "reason to believe".
 Where, however, the ITO gets no subsequent information, but merely proceeds to re-open the original assessment without any fresh fact or material or without any enquiry into the materials which form part of the original assessment, s.
 34(1)(b) would have no application.
-As regards the decision of the Calcutta High Court, the CIT (A) observed, that Their Lordships have observed that, "in a case where the ITO on his own initiative and on materials which were before him at the time of the original assessment changed his opinion and came to a different conclusion, he would not be acting on .....
+As regards the decision of the Calcutta High Court, the CIT (A) observed, that Their Lordships have observed that, "in a case where the ITO on his own initiative and on materials which were before him at the time of the original assessment changed his opinion and came to a different conclusion, he would .....

 X X X X Extracts X X X X